indrode/lament/articles/hubot_talker.markdown

     heroku apps:create my_hubot_app_name
     git push heroku master

 This will take a bit, since Heroku is preparing and installing Node.js and other dependencies of your app.
-When done, one more thing to do is install the Heroku plug-in `Redis To Go` ([https://addons.heroku.com/redistogo](https://addons.heroku.com/redistogo)).
+When done, one more thing to do is install the Heroku plug-in ([Redis To Go](https://addons.heroku.com/redistogo)).
 This can be done from the command line:

     heroku addons:add redistogo:nano